How this CA and his IITian engineer brother leveraged technology and scaled from a 10 to 100+ member CA firm

 Post successful implementation of this software, we will work toward procuring an audit sampling software too.

 Is an assessment done of all the tech products used at the moment and the ones which are very critical?
-Are the critical ones moved to the cloud for seamless access and data security controls strengthened to avoid any breaches?
+Are the critical ones moved to the cloud?

-GM: We in AMRG assess all our technology before implementing, right from doing our research to running through demos and pilot runs, speaking to the concerned executives with qualified expertise before procuring the technology and also keep it up to date after installation of the same.
+GM: We in AMRG assess all our technology before implementing, right from doing our research to running through demos and pilot runs, speaking to the concerned executives with qualified expertise before procuring the technology, and also keeping it up to date after installation of the same.